 - Communicate intention to adopt open and/or affordable material to college or department contact or dean, to confirm that replacing your current textbook will not contravene any applicable policies.

 - Complete the online International Programs application form by the deadline.

 Successful grant recipients will:

-- View two workshops (one hour each) by the end of the Spring 2019 semester:
+- View two workshops (one hour each):

 - Getting Started with Open Educational Resources (OER)